They say that you can’t step in the same river twice.

 And I would have nothing to show for it, for none of the music I had made along the way would exist.

-Everything that had happened over the last few weeks had left me an empty shell, and yet only then could I be refilled with newfound joy and purpose.
+Everything that had happened over the last few weeks had left me an empty shell, and yet only then once my cup was emptied of all my broken illusions, could it runneth over with newfound joy and purpose.
 A part of me had died with him and I would never be who I once was again.
 And yet there was a part of me that had lain dormant until then, that was now awakened by the light that shone inside me, nevermore to slumber.

-I played back the tape in preparation to transfer what I could onto my computer, and to make plans to write the rest.
+I played back the tape in preparation to transfer what I could onto my computer, and to sketch out a plan to write and record the rest.
 An auditory portrait of my life flashed before my eyes.
 I immersed myself in the gentle flow of the river, basked in the comforting sunshine, and then relived my dreams, from the silence of my angst to the solace in our music.

 Somehow, all along, this studio had been recording the sounds of everything.
 The album had been completely recorded all on its own.
 This so defied my already radically broadened expectations of what was possible that I was thankful I couldn’t upend the recording stand out of sheer astonishment.
-I scoured the entire studio for physical signs of someone’s presence, and found none.
+Even as I let myself play devil’s advocate and scoured the entire studio with the stubbornly skeptical eyes of a detective for physical signs of someone’s presence, I found no other explanation.

 Then my eyes caught a glance of the picture I had guarded like my own child.
 In one moment, I understood everything with perfectly vivid clarity.
-I knew not how my soul was able to contain such enormous emotion, as it flooded over me with such engulfing fullness that it would have overcome my towering grief like a mighty tsunami swallowing a wicket house.
+I knew not how my soul was able to contain such enormous emotion, as the river flooded over me with such engulfing fullness that it would have overcome my towering grief as easily as a flimsy wicket house.

-Though I felt like I could cry a river, my eyes could still clearly see as they remained transfixed by the peculiar way his face stared at me.
+Though I felt like I could cry a river, my eyes once blind could still clearly see as they remained transfixed by the peculiar way his face stared at me.

 Was I imagining it, or did I really see his mouth curling upwards to smile at me?